WinnieNg3210/JS_Project/README.md

 There are many directions this game can go.
 Some anticipated updates are:
 * Pick a character to exterminate the demons besides Inuyasha
 * Add a medium and hard difficulty level
-* Having the Onis move in up and down directions aside from moving to the left
+* Having the enemies move in up and down directions aside from moving to the left